SMTG-Bham/doped/docs/Tips.rst

-As described in the defect calculation tutorial (`YouTube <https://youtu.be/FWz7nm9qoNg>`__, `B站 <https://www.bilibili.com/list/6073855/?sid=4603908&oid=113988666990435&bvid=BV1V5KVeYEMn>`__), our recommended workflow for calculating interstitial defects is to first generate the set of candidate interstitial sites for your structure using :class:`~doped.generation.DefectsGenerator` (which uses Voronoi tessellation for this, see note below), and then perform Gamma-point-only relaxations (using ``vasp_gam``) for each charge state of the generated interstitial candidates, and then pruning some of the candidate sites based on the criteria below.
+As described in the defect calculation tutorial (`YouTube <https://youtu.be/FWz7nm9qoNg>`__, `B站 <https://www.bilibili.com/list/6073855/?sid=4603908&oid=113988666990435&bvid=BV1V5KVeYEMn>`__), our recommended workflow for calculating interstitial defects is to first generate the set of candidate interstitial sites for your structure using |DefectsGenerator| (which uses Voronoi tessellation for this, see note below), and then perform Gamma-point-only relaxations (using ``vasp_gam``) for each charge state of the generated interstitial candidates, and then pruning some of the candidate sites based on the criteria below.
 Typically the easiest way to do this is to follow the workflow shown in the